rethinkdb/rethinkdb/test/rql_test/README.md

 ### Dependencies

 Rethinkdb needs to have `./configure` run, and been built before these tests will work.
-Additionally, the javascript tests require that both node.js and the mocha test framework be installed.
+Additionally, Python's YAML library needs to be installed (e.g.: `pip install PyYAML`), and the javascript tests require that both node.js and the mocha test framework be installed.

 ```
 make -C ../..